 He didn’t want to look up.
 He couldn’t.
 “Excuse me just a moment,” he said quickly and pushed back his chair into the wall.
 “Carry on!
 I just have to make a quick phone call.”

-And so with that thought still in his mind, Herr Nussbaum drained the coffee mug, wiped his chin and proceeded down the hall to the meeting room, painting circles in the air.
+And so with that thought still in his mind, Herr Nussbaum drained the coffee mug, wiped his chin and proceeded down the hall to the meeting room, all the while painting circles in the air.